Ranjithkumar/ranjithkumar.github.io/source/_posts/2011-07-21-incompatible-character-encodings-error-in-ruby-1-9.markdown

 _Incompatible character encodings error while importing csv files in ruby 1.9 which have data in multiple languages._

 I am using rails 3 and ruby 1.9.2 in my application.
 While importing/parsing the CSV, I get an error "Incompatible character encodings: ASCII-8bit and UTF-8".
-I quickly checked my database encoding, it was UTF-8 only and also in application.rb, I had
+I quickly checked my database encoding, it was UTF-8 only and also in application.rb, I had<!--more-->

     'config.encoding = "utf-8"'.